EvansMungai/KUHB/README.md

     ```
     Replace username with database username, databaseName with the name of the empty database and dumpfile.sql with the file found in the server directory.

+6. Create a .env file and add the following in the lines in the file

+    ``` bash

+    Host = localhost
+    User = databaseUsername
+    Password = databasePassword

+    ```
+    Replace "databaseUsername" with username used to access the database, "databasePassword" with password used to access the database.

-6. Start the Project in Development Server
+7. Start the Project in Development Server

     You can start the project in development mode using the command: